ansys/pydyna/README.rst

 Usage
 -----
-Here is a basic pre-processing example:
+Here is a basic preprocessing example:

 .. code:: python